Pageboy/notes/docs/Web Sites with GitHub/Creating-a-recipe-web-site.md

 ---
-hide:
- - navigation
 tags:
- - digitalproduct
   - html
+  - web
+date: 2025-02-16
+updated: 2025-02-25
+title: Creating a recipe web site using GitHub and Netlify
 ---
 These are the instructions to set up the GitHub repository with the template provided and then use this through Netlify to build a static web site.